barryclark/jekyll-now/_posts/2020-10-22-async-fetch.md

   <dd>One process handles all requests, one command at a time.
 The Jacascript run-time environment is single threaded.
 In other languages, such as PHP, the server is multi-threaded: a new process is created for each individual server request.</dd>
   <dt>Synchronous</dt>
   <dd>One at a time (and in order)</dd>
-  <dd>Execution Stack</dd>
+  <dt>Execution Stack</dt>
-  <dt>The environment where currently running code is executed.
+  <dd>The environment where currently running code is executed.
 When Javascript runs one of your scripts, it will run the commands in the current execution stack.
-When it's finished running your code, the current execution stack will be empty.</dt>
+When it's finished running your code, the current execution stack will be empty.</dd>
   <dt>The Heap</dt>
   <dd>A dark, mysterous place deep in the Javascript engine.
 This is where Javascript connects to outside systems like memory, graphics, network services, etc.</dd>
   <dt>Event Queue</dt>